-Annual Family Time Capsule (a great activity to memorialize the past year)
+Annual Family Time Capsule (memorialize the past year)

 As you’re taking down your holiday decorations, boxing up tax papers and and putting up fresh new calendars for the new year, now is a great time to make a Family Time Capsule with the whole family!
 Everyone can participate and it’s something you’ll treasure more and more as the years go by.
 They are easy-to-make, easy-to-store and there is no time like the present to start one!

 - small metal container (Altoid tins work great!)

 - spray paint

 If you’re using an Altoid tin, give it a quick dusting of spray paint (use outside in a well-ventilated area) to cover the branding and create a clean slate.
 Decorate your tin with number stickers showing the year or just draw on the year with a permanent marker if you don’t have any number stickers.

 2) Once your time capsule tin is dry, it’s time to fill it!

 Ask your family to bring one or two small items that they think represents memories from the past year.
 This could be concert tickets, small toys, stickers, pebbles and shells from a vacation, a stamp, tiny souvenirs etc etc. Personally, I seem to collect a menagerie of small trinkets on my desk over the course of a year; so sweeping this ephemera into a time capsule is a perfect way to do some new year tidying for me.